Yemen national football team: Reunification of the North and South (1990s)

 In the 1990, the North and South of Yemen re-united which prompted what is now the national team of Yemen to be merged from North Yemen.
-Their first international game, as a unified country, was a 1–0 win against Malaysia on 8 September 1990 in Kuala Lumpur.

-Upon being a new country, they entered the footballing world with a different viewpoint.
-Their captains alternated between matches to promote a "unified" Yemen.
-Due to the ongoing political conflict in Yemen, many sought football as an escape.
+Upon being a new country, their captains alternated between matches to promote a "unified" Yemen.

 Starting in 1993, their first big task would be the qualification to the 1994 FIFA World Cup, because they did not enter the AFC Asian Cup in 1992, nor the Arab Cup.
 Yemen lost three games, against China once, and Iraq twice.
 They drew with Jordan twice, and won against China and Pakistan.
 This placed them third, five points from Iraq who were first, and ultimately ended their first ever World Cup qualification campaign.

 The qualification campaign for the 1996 Asian Cup saw them get thrashed by Saudi Arabia as they lost 4–0 in the first leg, but put a fight in the second leg as they lost 1–0.
-Despite finishing last, on points with Kyrgyzstan, Yemen's only redeeming event was the narrow 1–0 win against Kyrgyzstan, despite getting beat 3–1 in the return leg.
+Despite finishing last, on points with Kyrgyzstan, Yemen's only redeeming event was a narrow 1–0 win against Kyrgyzstan, despite getting beat 3–1 in the return leg.

-More years went by as Yemen continued to struggle as a footballing power, not only in Asia, but in the Middle East.
+More years went by as Yemen continued to struggle, not only in Asia, but in the Middle East.
 The qualification campaign for the 1998 World Cup raised some spirits as they came in second above Indonesia and Cambodia.
 For the Yemenis, this was an ample progress as Uzbekistan, with 16 points, had stomped the first stage with having twice as many points as second-place Yemen at 8 points.
 While adding on to the fact that Yemen lost 1–0 to Uzbekistan, and despite losing 5–1 in the return leg, this gave the Yemenis a hopeful future for the upcoming tournaments.